thaiminh0911/dtyf/README.md

 ## How to use?

-You can use this React application directly by [clicking here](https://dtyf.netlify.app)
+You can use this React application directly by [dtyf.languagedevstudy.com](https://dtyf.languagedevstudy.com/) or [dtyf.netlify.app](https://dtyf.netlify.app/)

 Or if you want to edit this project then you can do the following: